Expat Guide: How to Get Healthcare in Panama

 The quality and ease of Panamanian healthcare is one of its top selling points, especially for retirees and young families.
 It also ranks tops for end-of-life care.
 If you have the good fortune to move to Panama, you may find you even prefer it to the United States healthcare system.

-Brett Andrews is the co-founder of Expatsi, a company that helps expats discover how to leave the U.S. Brett and his partner Jen developed the Expatsi Test to recommend countries to move to, based on factors like budget, visa type, spoken languages, healthcare rankings, and more.
+Brett Andrews is an expat influencer and co-founder of Expatsi, a company that has helped thousands of expats on their journey of moving abroad.
+Brett and his partner Jen developed the Expatsi Test to recommend countries to move to, based on factors like budget, visa type, spoken languages, healthcare rankings, and more.
 In a former life, he worked as a software developer, IT support specialist, and college educator.
-When he's not working, Brett loves watching comic book movies and reading unusual books.
+When he's not working, Brett loves exploring new countries, reading unusual books, and pondering the wisdom of The Big Lebowski.